Dave Morton: Personal life

-His brother Chris Morton was also a speedway rider and the third most England and British capped rider of all time.
+Morton's brother Chris was also a speedway rider and the third most England and British capped rider of all time.

 Morton now works for Swissport (formerly Servisair) at Manchester Airport as a technician on the ground support equipment for the aircraft when they are at the airport terminal.
 He lives in Manchester with his partner, Bernadette.

-He likes music, especially blues and rock and bluegrass and plays a bit of banjo.
+Morton likes music, especially blues and rock and bluegrass and plays a bit of banjo.
 He is the author of a memoir about his time in Speedway, Tapes, Breaks and Heartaches.